 Screen estate and colour are very important to a cartographer.
 Maps can be any size from A6 to more than 5m×5m square.
 Either way, a large crisp display would make small text, fine line-work and textures more legible.
 This goes a long way to increasing confidence in the decision-making and processes involved in map-making.

 Colour management is a subject that seems to sit in the ‘dark arts’ for most, and understandably so.
+Often, the more you read, the more confusing it gets!
 Day after day, professionals make decisions on colour based upon what they see on the screen in front of them.
 But, do they know what they are looking at?
 If a monitor is not calibrated, it can be next to useless for colour-accurate work.
 And that’s before you get in to software and application colour management.
 Too often, you have to negotiate around reviews of work based upon what a client sees on some poor and uncalibrated laptop or desktop screen.

-Today, screen-based reviews and proofing are becoming a little more consistent and easier as most new screens achieve the full sRGB colour gamut.
+Today, screen-based reviews and proofing are becoming a little more consistent and easier as most new screens achieve the full sRGB colour gamut, or close to it.
 This is often regarded as the default model for on-screen work and is a default colour space on cameras.
-For me, a screen that has 100% sRGB gamut covers most situations and requirements adequately.
+For me, a screen that has 100% sRGB gamut does cover most situations and requirements adequately.
 I generalise, but as a colour gamut, it covers enough of a typical CMYK profile used in the UK (i.e. FOGRA39) that most of the time what you see is what you’ll get.

-Some users, particularly photographers, like to work in Adobe RGB.
-This has a much wider gamut (especially in the green spectrum) than sRGB.
-The image to the right by, by Mbearnstein37 (own work, CC BY-SA 3.0), indicates the difference in the gamuts; the colour is only a visual suggestion, not the actual colour differences (see below).
-Professional cameras often default to capturing images in Adobe RGB, and high-end inkjet printers with their multiple ink cartridges, can reproduce this expanded gamut.
 However, editing images captured in Adobe RGB is almost pointless unless your monitor is also capable of resolving and displaying this colour gamut.
 At best you are only seeing an sRGB conversion (by the monitor) of that image.
 Your image will not look correct and your editing choices will be wrong.
-This seems like common sense, but I’ve read many web articles trying to show how the gamuts vary with actual colour samples—I don’t think the author has quite grabbed the essence of the subject!
+This seems like common sense, but I’ve read many web articles trying to show how the gamuts vary with actual colour samples!
 Colour management is complicated, but if you recognise that every device (camera, screen or printer) interprets/translates the colours in an image¹ differently, and that by working through that process from capture to reproduction, you are on the way to working smarter.

 - By ‘image’, I mean any kind graphic or image rendered to a screen; all pixel or vector-based work is rasterised for visual display.